gitface4/store-inventory-interface/README.md

 `npm start`

 *Overview:*
+- The application is an interface to monitor real-time sales from a shoe company
-- The application is built with React
+- It is built with React
 - Real-time inventory data is streamed directly from the WebSocket server to the React application
 - To efficiently manage state and facilitate data sharing across multiple components, React Context API is used